microsoft/qsharp/generated_docs/Microsoft.Quantum.Math/AbsSquaredComplexPolar.md

+# AbsSquaredComplexPolar function

-# function AbsSquaredComplexPolar(input : ComplexPolar) : Double
+`function AbsSquaredComplexPolar(input : ComplexPolar) : Double`

 ## Summary
 Returns the squared absolute value of a complex number of type